Benton County Sheriff shares sorrow of Det. Paul Newell loss

 BENTON COUNTY, Ark.
-(KNWA/FOX24) — The Benton County Quorum Court regular meeting for the month of December started on a somber note Tuesday night.
+(KNWA/FOX24) — The Benton County Quorum Court’s regular meeting for the month of December started on a somber note Tuesday night.

 Judge Barry Moehring asked all in attendance to rise for a moment of silence in honor of fallen Benton County Sheriff’s Detective Paul Newell.

 Det.
 Newell died Saturday morning in a motorcycle crash.
-He was part of the team escorting at truck to the Fayetteville National Cemetery for the Wreaths Across America event.
+He was part of the team escorting a truck carrying wreaths to the Fayetteville National Cemetery for the Wreaths Across America event.

 Sheriff Shawn Holloway spoke to the court about how his department is doing.